Even though the 1994 3.0L V6 Ford Ranger (Mazda B3000) is OBD 1 equipped, it comes equipped with 2 heated oxygen sensors.

 Locate the light blue with orange wire (LT BLU/ORG) of the engine wiring harness oxygen sensor connector.

-Ground the black multimeter lead directly on the battery's negative (-) terminal.
+Ground the black multimeter test lead directly on the battery's negative (-) terminal.

 With the Key On Engine Off (KOEO), the LT BLU/ORG wire should have 10 to 12 Volts DC.